sulli83/milestone_project_1/README.md

 ### Browser tested following features-
 * Testing screen sizing.
 * Testing all links
-* Testing nagivagation between pages
+* Testing navigation between pages
 * Tested responsiveness of all elements.

 ### All testing in the following browsers.